Latest update: 10 February, 2026

 AI governance is a broad and sometimes complicated concept, which sometimes results in claims about it that are simply not true.
 Here are the 5 biggest misconceptions about AI governance:

-Like continuous improvement, risk management, cybersecurity, and many other initiatives, AI governance is certainly not a one-time exercise, but an ongoing process.
-This is the only way to ensure that rules and guidelines are regularly reviewed and adapted to new technologies, insights and changing societal expectations. - AI Governance guarantees that AI systems always function perfectly.
+Like continuous quality improvement, risk management, cybersecurity, and many other initiatives, AI governance is certainly not a one-time exercise, but an ongoing process.
+This is the only way to ensure that rules and guidelines are regularly reviewed and adapted to new technologies, insights, and changing societal expectations. - AI Governance guarantees that AI systems always function perfectly

-An important new aspect within the EU AI Act is that not only the person who creates software using AI is responsible, but also the person who uses it.
+An important new aspect within the EU AI Act is that not only the person who creates software using AI is responsible for the software and how it functions, but also the person who uses it.
 And that means we all become at least partially responsible for the proper use of AI.

 What are important aspects within AI governance?